top of page

 XR / IMMERSIVE

-WHY ARE THEATRE-MAKERS WORKING WITH XR/IMMERSIVE TECH?
+WHY ARE THEATRE-MAKERS WORKING WITH XR AND IMMERSIVE TECHNOLOGY?

-WHY IS VR THE BEST IMMERSIVE TECH FOR THEATRE MAKERS?
+WHY IS VR THE BEST IMMERSIVE TECH FOR THEATRE-MAKERS?

 DEFINITIONS: